jmaxsfu/popjournal-old/pages/04.issue04/05.kacsuk/default.md

 [^20]: Not all databases are afforded this type of legal protection in the EU however, as “courts from some Member States have ruled against the possibility of public bodies asserting sui generis database rights.”
 (Giannopoulou 2018, 5)

-[^21]: Can be copyrighted, but only if they meet the national/regional originality standard.

-[^22]: See for example [https://mediagraph.link/graph/acdb](https://mediagraph.link/graph/acdb).
+[^21]: See for example [https://mediagraph.link/graph/acdb](https://mediagraph.link/graph/acdb).
 For more information on CC REL see: [https://wiki.creativecommons.org/wiki/CcREL](https://wiki.creativecommons.org/wiki/CcREL).